 About the Expert

 Heidi Crebo-Rediker is an adjunct senior fellow at the Council on Foreign Relations, specializing in international political economy, U.S. economic competitiveness, infrastructure policy, and women in the global economy.
-She is also chief executive officer of International Capital Strategies, a boutique advisory firm.
+She is also a partner at International Capital Strategies, a boutique advisory firm.

 Crebo-Rediker served as the State Department's first chief economist.
 Appointed to this assistant secretary-level position by then Secretary of State Hillary Clinton as a centerpiece of her economic statecraft initiative, Crebo-Rediker provided advice and analysis to the secretary on foreign policy issues with a significant economic or financial component.